Ildemaro Vargas Preview, Player Props: Nationals vs. Phillies

-Ildemaro Vargas -- with a slugging percentage of .436 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Michael Lorenzen on the hill, on August 18 at 7:05 PM ET.
+Ildemaro Vargas -- with a slugging percentage of .447 in his past 10 games, including four extra-base hits -- will be in action for the Washington Nationals against the Philadelphia Phillies, with Cristopher Sanchez on the mound, on August 19 at 4:05 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Red Sox.
+In his last game he had a hitless showing (0-for-3) against the Phillies.

 Ildemaro Vargas Game Info & Props vs. the Phillies